 ~~~ Interviews ~~~

-Here, Loïc Wacquant discusses the folk category of the ‘underclass’ and his use of ethnographic investigation of the Chicago ghetto as an amateur boxing to explain the connections between the state, the ghetto, the body.
-He also discuses the need of an apprenticeship to sociologically understand practice and how the ‘ethic of sacrifice’, and its accompanying moral and practical lessons, are inscribed onto the body, as oppose to formal forms of pedagogy.
+Here, Loïc Wacquant discusses the folk category of the ‘Underclass’ and its weak epistemological foundations.
+He also discusses his ethnographic investigation of the south-side of Chicago as an amateur boxer to explain the connections between the state, the ghetto, the body.
+He also argues for the use of apprenticeship to sociologically understand practice and how the ‘ethic of sacrifice’, and its accompanying moral and practical lessons, are inscribed onto the body, as oppose to formal forms of pedagogy.

-Here Loïc Wacquant, at The Danish National Centre for Social Research on May 30th 2013, clarifys the conceptual and structural misunderstandings between ethnic clusters and ghettos.
+At the Danish National Centre for Social Research on May 30th 2013, Loïc Wacquant clarifies the conceptual and structural misunderstandings between ‘Ethnic Cluster’ and ‘Ghetto’.
 He also comments on the political mis-use of the term ‘ghetto’ and its relation to adequate social policy.

 ~~~ Full Lectures ~~~

 This is the full Lecture of the sixth Roth-Symonds Lecture and keynote address to the Symposium on Spatial Illiteracies, delivered at the Yale School of Architecture on March 27, 2009.
-An abridged and revised version was published with The Yale Architectural Journal, Perspecta 43.
+An abridged and revised version of this lecture was published with The Yale Architectural Journal, Perspecta 43 and available here.

 This lecture ‘Bringing the Penal State Back In’ was delivered on October 6, 2009 at the London School of Economics.